mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 Common tasks
 ------------

-**Creating System Admin account from the command line**
+**Creating System admin account from the command line**

-- If the System Admin leaves the organization or is otherwise unavailable, you can use the :ref:`mmctl roles <manage/mmctl-command-line-tool:mmctl roles>` commands to assign the *system_admin* role to an existing user.
+- If the System admin leaves the organization or is otherwise unavailable, you can use the :ref:`mmctl roles <manage/mmctl-command-line-tool:mmctl roles>` commands to assign the *system_admin* role to an existing user.
 - The user needs to log out and log back in before the *system_admin* role is applied.

 **Migrating to AD/LDAP or SAML from email-based authentication**